 For further information on decontamination, refer to the Fukushima FAQs.

 As the operator of the Fukushima Daiichi nuclear power plant, the Tokyo Electric Power Company (TEPCO) is exclusively liable for all the consequences of the accident including the indemnification of victims.
 In addition, the victims of the accident do not need to prove fault or negligence on the operator’s part, because TEPCO is strictly liable for the accident.
 TEPCO also faces unlimited liability, which means compensation will not be fixed to a limited amount.
 This liability is, however, limited in time to 20 years from the date of the accident.
-Victims must address claims within three years of the date of their knowledge of both the damage and the liable party, in this case TEPCO.
+Victims must address claims within 10 years from the date of their knowledge of both the damage and the liable party, in this case TEPCO.

 Japan is not party to an international nuclear liability convention, but its nuclear liability regime makes similar provisions.
 Thus far there has been no transboundary damage following the accident and so liability and compensation issues fall under Japanese legislation.

 Three main laws are applicable following the accident: the Civil Code, the Act on Compensation for Nuclear Damage (Compensation Agreement) and the Act on Indemnity Agreements for Compensation of Nuclear Damage (Indemnity Agreement).

 For more information on nuclear liability and compensation in the case of the Fukushima Daiichi nuclear accident, see the NEA Publication "Japan's Compensation System for Nuclear Damage as Related to the TEPCO Fukushima Daiichi Nuclear Accident" (2012) and the December 2011 issue of NEA News.
 For further information about nuclear liability regimes see the International nuclear third party liability press kit.